cuban-opensourcers/cuban-opensource/README.md

 - [yii2-uploader-behavior](https://github.com/daxslab/yii2-uploader-behavior): Yii2 extension to simplifly the process of uploading a file using a behavior that can be attached to models.
 - [yii2-website-module](https://github.com/daxslab/yii2-website-module): Yii2 module to create blog type websites without restricting what you can do within a Yii2 application.
 - [Wordpress Microplugins](https://es.wordpress.org/plugins/microplugins/): Add functionality to a Worpress website with code from admin interface.
-- [mysql-php-save-v1.0] Save a MySQL Database using PHP.
-Save MySQL db in production mode, usefull for automatic backups.
+- [mysql-php-save-v1.0](https://github.com/n44ru/mysql-php-save-v1.0): Save MySQL db in production mode, usefull for automatic backups.

 ### Python